rolandholik/Quixote/Documentation/tsem.rst

 orchestrator designating that the process be run as an untrusted process.

-Trust orchestrators, and their associated TMA's, are designed to support signed security models.
+Trust orchestrators and their associated TMA's, are designed to support signed security models.
 This results in the elimination of the requirement to verify or appraise extended attributes and other measures currently required to protect trusted security systems